ESMValGroup/ESMValTool_Tutorial/_episodes/01-introduction.md

 > ## What is ESMValTool?
 >
-> What do you already know about, or expect from ESMValTool?
+> What do you already know about or expect from ESMValTool?
 >
 > > ## ESMValTool is...
 > >